Coed, independent, PK3-12th grade school in St. Petersburg, Florida.

 The Middle School years are an opportunity for remarkable growth.
 During this stage of development, students are naturally academically curious, while at the same time, a tremendous amount of social and emotional learning occurs.
 This combination gives us an opportunity to challenge our students with a vigorous, student-centered curriculum.
 Our Middle School intentionally spans grades five through eight.
 That structure affords the students a four-year period in which to develop organization, independence and autonomy.

-We engage your children by providing choices.
-Throughout Middle School, students have the opportunity to choose various projects for events like National History Day, Drop Everything and STEAM Week, and many other cross-curricular exercises.
+Students are engaged by having supported choices throughout Middle School in arts, academics and athletics.
+They select class electives such as Entrepreneurial Design Institute, art, music, and drama and debate.
+They have the opportunity to choose various projects for events like National History Day, Drop Everything and STEAM Week, and many other cross-curricular exercises.
 Each grade level has a rigorous curriculum that includes Project Based Learning.
-This provides the students an opportunity to explore in depth the concepts they learn in class daily.
-We create a balance in all we do including arts, academics and athletics.
-We offer art, Entrepreneurial Design Institute, music, and drama and debate.
+This provides in depth explorations of the concepts learned in class.
 We have a strong physical education program that will help develop skills that are important in our Middle School years and beyond to prepare students for Varsity athletics if they choose.
 As for clubs - we offer Model UN, Band, Jr. Thespians, Forensics, FIRST® LEGO® League Robotics and more.

 • Fifth grade students build upon the learning they do while reading the historical fiction novel “A Long Walk to Water” about Sudanese children whose lives are impacted by war and water insecurity.
 Students work to raise awareness within the school community about the issues of water insecurity and the importance of water conservation.